Xeavin/The-Insurgents-Graveyard/README.md

 - All files in this repository belong to the author, or are from free-to-use modders resources.
 - You must get permission from me before you upload my files to other sites.
 - You must get permission from me before you are allowed to use, modify or convert my files.

+## Changelog

+### v1.4.0
+- Added a fomod that allows easy installation of all scripts via a mod manager (e.g. Vortex).
+- **Always Spawn Treasures:** Added a config that allows toggling whether or not unique treasures should be able to spawn more than once.
+- Added a **No Overhead Party HP Bars** and **No Overhead Foe HP Bars** option (remnants from The Insurgent's Vision v1.2.0).
+- Cleaned up a few scripts.

+### v1.3.0
+- Added an **Always Spawn Treasures** option.
+- Added an **Always Steal Everything** option.
+- Minor formatting fixes.

+### v1.2.0
+- All scripts are now also available as a cheat table.
+- Added support for the Microsoft Store version of the game (cheat table only).
+- **No Overlay Map:** Is now actually disabled where as before only its toggle was.
+- **No Speed Mode:** Is now actually disabled where as before only its toggle was.
+- **Camera Position:** Removed because it is incompatible with The Insurgent's Vision, whose Free Camera option is superior to this script anyway.
+- Cleaned up a few scripts.

+### v1.1.0
+- Added a **Summons For All** option.
+- **No Restoration On Save Crystals:** Fixed an issue where cutscenes that initiated a boss fight wouldn't restore any HP, MP, etc.
+- **No Restoration On Save Crystals:** Fixed an issue where certain cutscenes could trigger a crash.

+### v1.0.0
+- Initial release.